 Scroll for more

 Think of a Zanzibar beach resort.
 Images of pristine, white sandy beaches lapped by warm turquoise waters will float into your mind.
 Add a few coconut palms, nearby coral reefs, great cuisine and hospitality.
 And you have a pretty fair impression of a stay at one of the top Zanzibar beach resorts.
+This is the kind of place that would seem almost impossible not to have a cocktail in your hand.
+We know this firsthand!
+Why not check out Kate's Zanzibar Trip Report.

 Zanzibar only really began welcoming overseas visitors in the late 1980s.
 This means that aside from a few Zanzibar resorts catering for incoming southern Europeans on direct charters (not featured here!), there are plenty of smaller Zanzibar beach lodges.
 All offer local character and oodles of charm.
-Why not check out Kate's Zanzibar Trip Report.

 The South-East includes the Michamvi Peninsula, which also offers long powdery beaches, palm trees and a barrier reef for snorkelling.
 Here the tidal effect is not so marked as further north so that your sea view remains attractive at all times.
 Plus from here you can take an excursion to visit the red colobus monkeys in the Jozani Forest.
 Check out the perennial favourite Breezes Beach Club or its more exclusive sister hotels, Zawadi Resort and Baraza Resort & Spa.